-Chair Blessing III, Vice Chair Reineke, ranking minority member Clyde, and the members of the House Government Accountability and Oversight Committee, Lisa McNeeley.
-I am in support of HB 160 and here is my story.
+Chair Eklund, Vice Chair Manning, ranking minority member Thomas, and the members of the Senate Judiciary Committee, my name is Lisa McNeeley.
+I am in support of SB 11 and here is my story.

-I was born and raised in Cleveland, OH but moved to Philadelphia to attend the University of Pennsylvania in 1999.
-With over 60,000 residents identifying as LGBTQ, it was easy to feel right at home.
+I was born and raised in Cleveland, OH but left home to attend the University of Pennsylvania in 1999.
+With over 60,000 residents of Philadelphia identifying as LGBTQ, it was easy to feel at home.
 Philly is consistently recognized as one of the most LGBTQ-friendly cities in the country and passed local laws prohibiting discrimination based on sexual orientation in employment, housing, and public accommodations in the early 1980s.
-Philly is also where I met my wife, a native Philadelphian who had just graduated from the University of Villanova School of Law.
+It's also where I met my wife, a native Philadelphian who had just graduated from the University of Villanova School of Law.